masakifukunishi/algorithm-data-structure-crash-course/stack.md

     Follows the First-In-First-Out (FIFO) principle, where the first element inserted is the first one to be removed.

 ## Can you come up with when to use Stack?
-(Real world example is ok!)

 - Function call stack